 In his book, “The 4 Stages of Psychological Safety: Defining the Path to Inclusion and Innovation,” Clark argues that psychological safety is a continuum, with each stage building upon the previous one.
 By understanding these stages and their interdependencies, leaders can create a more inclusive and innovative work environment.

-The following section will provide an in-depth explanation of the 4 stages of psychological safety, as outlined in Clark’s psychological safety model.
+This section will explain the 4 stages of psychological safety.
+These stages are part of Clark’s psychological safety model.

 The 4 Stages of Psychological Safety Explained